jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (iii) the location (either by way of individual descriptions or by way of descriptions of places of any class or classes) of every other control whose establishment it authorises; and
     (iv) the period for which it is granted; and
     (v) the grounds on which it was issued; and
-  (b) if it is issued orally, the Judge shall cause to be made and kept a written record of the matters specified in subparagraphs (i) to (v) of paragraph (a) of this subsection.
+  (b) if it is issued orally, the Judge shall cause to be made and kept a written record of the matters specified in subparagraphs (i) to (v) of paragraph (a).
-(5) Subsection (4) of this section shall, with any necessary modifications, apply to the renewal of a warrant as if it is the issue of a warrant.
+(5) Subsection (4) shall, with any necessary modifications, apply to the renewal of a warrant as if it is the issue of a warrant.
-(6) Any member of the Police may establish or operate a control whose establishment is authorised by a warrant under this section.
+(6) Any constable may establish or operate a control whose establishment is authorised by a warrant under this section.
-(7) A member of the Police operating a control whose establishment is authorised by a warrant under this section may—for the purpose of exercising the powers conferred by subsection (8) of this section.
+(7) A constable operating a control whose establishment is authorised by a warrant under this section may—for the purpose of exercising the powers conferred by subsection (8).
   (a) stop any vehicle, conveyance, or craft, that is at or near the control; or (b) detain any vehicle, conveyance, or craft, that is stopped at or near the control, either at the place where it is stopped or at any other convenient place nearby,—
-(8) A member of the Police who has stopped or detained a vehicle, conveyance, or craft under subsection (7) may— (a) enter and search that vehicle, conveyance, or craft; and (b) open any box or receptacle in that vehicle, conveyance, or craft; and (c) seize—
+(8) A constable who has stopped or detained a vehicle, conveyance, or craft under subsection (7) may— (a) enter and search that vehicle, conveyance, or craft; and (b) open any box or receptacle in that vehicle, conveyance, or craft; and (c) seize—